 Engineering and Computer Science.

-The Computer Science major and the Electronic and Computer Systems major in the BSc share much of the design and implementation focus of the BE.
+The Computer Science major and the Electronic and Computer Systems major in the BSc share much of the design and implementation focus of the BE(Hons).

 However, they are much more flexible

 degrees with fewer specific requirements, and only require three years of study.
-Both majors can be
+Either major can be

-easily combined with any other major in the BSc programme, enabling a multi-disciplinary approach
+combined with any other major in the BSc (or BA or BCom), enabling a multi-disciplinary qualification.

 The GDipSc is aimed at graduates of other disciplines wanting a formal qualification in Computer Science or in Electronic and Computer Systems.

 The programme is ideally suited for those who can study part-time over two or three years.